Maryum97/AAA-Portfolio-React/README.md

 Hi, this is the portfolio website created by react.

-Doing initial setup for the app in this branch.
+Done initial setup for the app in this branch.

+Adding animations in the portfolio section for the content.